Canadian car dealership lot with electric vehicles and EVAP rebate signage

 • Delivery is scheduled during a period the program is funded.
 Ottawa has not announced a hard cap or wind-down date for the restarted program, but the original iZEV ran out of money before its scheduled end.
 Sooner is safer than later in 2026.

-Buy — if you've been holding back specifically because the rebate disappeared, the math has shifted in your favour again.
+Buy now if you've been holding back specifically because the rebate disappeared, the math has shifted in your favour again.
 The combination of restored federal $5,000, BoC rate cuts to 2.75%, and dealer cash-flow pressure that creates negotiating room is the most buyer-friendly setup Canadian EV shoppers have seen since 2023.
-The EV-versus-gas sales trajectory in Canada is shifting fast, and waiting another year doesn't obviously get you a better deal — it might get you a worse one if iZEV runs out of budget again.
+The EV-versus-gas sales trajectory in Canada is shifting fast, and waiting another year doesn't obviously get you a better deal, it might get you a worse one if EVAP runs out of budget again.

-Wait — if you're cross-shopping a BYD or other Chinese EV against an iZEV-eligible Western model, and the $5,000 gap is what's tipping you to the rebate-eligible vehicle.
+Wait if you're cross-shopping a BYD or other Chinese EV against an EVAP-eligible Western model and the $5,000 gap is what's tipping you toward the rebate-eligible vehicle.
 The product comparison may swing your way independently of the rebate, and BYD's Canadian rollout pricing in late 2026 could neutralize the gap on its own.
 Take a longer look.

-Skip — if you're buying out a lease, looking at used, or sitting just over the MSRP cap on a trim you actually want.
-The rebate isn't the universe; the right vehicle at the right price is, and there are paths to a good EV deal that don't run through iZEV.
+Skip the rebate chase if you're buying out a lease, looking at used, or sitting just over the MSRP cap on a trim you actually want.
+The rebate isn't the universe; the right vehicle at the right price is, and there are paths to a good EV deal that don't run through EVAP.

 The trigger that would flip the call: Ottawa announces a program wind-down or budget cap date.
 That converts "buy when ready" to "buy now."
 Watch for it.